chilya-coder/dsa-notes/README.md

 <details>
 <summary><b>How do you automate your pattern taxonomy?</b></summary>

-I automate anything that is done twice.
 The taxonomy table below is automatically updated via a CI/CD pipeline.
 A custom Python script parses the `pattern:` metadata from individual problem READMEs to prevent manual bookkeeping.

 To preview the taxonomy changes locally, run: